TheGoodMath/academic-kickstart/content/course/mathematics/_index.md

 {{% alert note %}}
 **Updates**:<br />
-- Theory
+- You read Theory
-- Examples
+- You understand Examples
+- You solve Exercices
-- Exercices
+- You create Exercices
 {{% /alert %}}

 ### Journey